drashland/deno-drash-realworld-example-app/README.md

 # ![Drash Example App](logo.png)

 ___This respository is still very much under development.
 Things will change.
 Things will break.
-Please take caution when looking/using the code in this repository.__
+Please take caution when looking at or using the code in this repository.___

 ### Drash codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld-example-apps) spec and API.